Who Pays for the Cost of Mediation?

 Mediate UK regularly manage to help clients reach an agreement in 90% of cases – so you have a good chance on resolving the issue through mediation, even if you do pay the total cost yourself.
 In addition to this, most clients need 2-3 joint sessions to reach agreement on a parenting or financial matter – so it is a far cheaper and quicker option than going to court.

-Ali Carter, Managing Director of Mediate UK says: “It is always frustrating for us when clients have already spent several thousand pounds on legal fees and got no further forwards to reaching an agreement.
+Ali Carter, founder of Mediate UK says: “It is always frustrating for us when clients have already spent several thousand pounds on legal fees and got no further forwards to reaching an agreement.
 This may be because the parties have entrenched positions or one party is just not participating.

 One couple were referred to us in desperation by the judge as they had exceeded £230,000 between them in legal fees!
 It was a difficult case, taking longer than normal, but we helped them reach an agreement in six joint sessions – for a total cost of just over £1,000 each.
 My best advice is to try mediation first, share costs if possible and you can always negotiate the cost of the mediation appointments as part of the mediation process.
 Either way it will usually save you many thousands of pounds.”